I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

 Now, sew the tail to the rest of the blanket to join them together.

 You can also watch the full tutorial from crochet lovers on how to crochet your mermaid tail blanket below:

 Crocheting the mermaid tail blanket is not hard as you think it is.
 Give it a try and you’ll have fun.
 Let’s keep winter fun, warm, and cozy with this mermaid tail blanket.
 And again, you can also make one as a gift to your friends and family for Christmas.
 Share this tutorial and have fun!

 What other colors of yarn do you think will look great for your mermaid tail blanket?
-Let me know by leaving your comment below!
+Let me know in the comment section below!
 Still learning how to crochet?
-Practice your new skill with these 24 easy crochet patterns you can start with!